-Our liquidity and capital resources were not materially impacted by the COVID-19 pandemic and the governmental responses to address the COVID-19 pandemic and the related economic impact during the nine months ended September 30, 2020.
+Our liquidity and capital resources were significantly improved by our IPO in December 2020 which resulted in net proceeds of \$182.3 million after deducting underwriting discounts and commissions and offering expenses.
+The proceeds from the IPO were used to repay \$76.6 million (includes accrued interest and fees of \$0.3 million) outstanding under the Term Loan Agreement, \$33.4 million (includes accrued interest and fees of \$0.2 million) outstanding under the Encina Credit Facility and \$3.3 million under the PPP Loan, and to pay \$2.6 million to settle the Series A Preferred Stock dividend.
+Our liquidity and capital resources were also not materially impacted by the COVID-19 pandemic and the governmental responses to address the COVID-19 pandemic and the related economic impact during the year ended December 31, 2020.
 For further discussion regarding the future potential impacts of COVID-19 and the related economic impacts on our liquidity and capital resources, see "Risk Factors - Risks Relating to Our Business - The effects of the COVID-19 pandemic are unpredictable and may materially affect our customers and how we operate our business, and the duration and extent to which the pandemic continues (including any re-emergence of COVID-19) to threaten our future results of operations and overall financial performance remains uncertain."

-We believe that our existing cash on hand and additional cash generated from operations will provide us with sufficient liquidity to meet our operating needs for the next 12 months.
 As of September 30, 2020, we had a cash balance of \$32.9 million, including restricted cash of \$1.8 million, and available borrowings under the Encina Credit Facility of \$3.6 million.
-Our financial position was significantly improved when we issued 7,725,045 shares of Series A Preferred Stock in December 2019 and January and February 2020 with gross proceeds of \$27.0 million in return for cash, net of offering costs of \$25.6 million which includes proceeds from the issuance of debt which eventually converted into Series A Preferred Stock.
+Our financial position was previously improved when we issued 7,725,045 shares of Series A Preferred Stock in December 2019 and January and February 2020 with gross proceeds of \$27.0 million in return for cash, net of offering costs of \$25.6 million which includes proceeds from the issuance of debt which eventually converted into Series A Preferred Stock.

-From our inception in May 2017 through 2020, our operations have been financed primarily from the sales of our capital stock, warrants and borrowings under our BofA Credit Facility, Encina Credit Facility and Term Loan Agreement.
+From our inception in May 2017 until our IPO in December 2020, our operations were financed primarily from the sales of our capital stock, warrants and borrowings under our BofA Credit Facility, Encina Credit Facility and Term Loan Agreement.

-Cash Flows from Operating, Investing, and Financing Activities-Comparison of Nine Months Ended September 30, 2020 and 2019
+Cash Flows from Operating, Investing, and Financing Activities - Comparison of Nine Months Ended September 30, 2020 and 2019